spring-guides/tut-spring-security-and-angular-js/basic/README.md

 });
 ```

-We injected an [`$http` service](https://docs.angularjs.org/api/ng/service/$http), which is provided by Angular as a core feature, and used it to HTTP GET our resource.
-Angular passes us the JSON from the response body back to a callback function that we asked it to call on "success" (a 200 in this case).
+We injected an [`$http` service](https://docs.angularjs.org/api/ng/service/$http), which is provided by Angular as a core feature, and used it to GET our resource.
+Angular passes us the JSON from the response body back to a callback function on success.

 Run the application again (or just reload the home page in the browser), and you will see the dynamic message with its unique ID.
 So, even though the resource is protected and you can't curl it directly, the browser was able to access the content.
 We have a secure single page application in less than a hundred lines of code!